homomorfism/PrologAssignment/Report.md

 	* this algorithm checks all paths that exists on the field and chooses within them the minimum path - so this algo must traverse through each unvisited point and find the minimum path.

 - dijkstra:
-	* this algorithm should also traverse through each point to fing the minimum dictance within init posistion and any other point, thus, the algorithm ought to visit any point and check each (minimum) path from init to home position.
+	* this algorithm should also traverse through each point to fling the minimum distance within init position and any other point, thus, the algorithm ought to visit any point and check each (minimum) path from init to home position.

 Box plots:
 - backtracking